swiftmailer/swiftmailer/docs/book/en/06-Creating-Messages.markdown

 seen by the other recipients.

 >**NOTE**
->You should also use the `setTo()` method when you want to
->perform a `batchSend()` to deliver the message to each
->recipient separately without exposing all of the addresses.
-In this scenario
->Swift Mailer performs some internal transformations on the message during the
->sending process.

--

->**NOTE**
 >Multiple calls to `setTo()` will not add new recipients &#8211;
 >each call overrides the previous calls.
 If you want to iteratively add
 >recipients, use the `addTo()` method.